videos13606-cell/file-integrity-checker/README.md

 - **I**ntegrity — data can't be edited without your knowledge
 - **A**vailability — data is available whenever you need it

 Hashing helps with **Integrity**.
-By storing a "baseline" hash of a file and comparing it later, you can instantly detect if someone modified that file — even by a single character.
+By storing a hash of a file and comparing it later, you can instantly detect if someone modified the file (and you will see yourself when you are testing the project).
-Through this project my goal is to show you how this simply works.

 ## How things work: